 Instructions for this are added to the relup script in the above order.
-Instructions for upgrading or downgrading between application versions are fetched from the relevant application upgrade files App.appup, sorted in the same order as when generating a boot script, see make_script/1,2.
-High-level instructions are translated into low-level instructions and the result is printed to relup.
+Instructions for upgrading or downgrading between application versions are fetched from the relevant application upgrade files App.appup, sorted in the same order as when generating a boot script, see make\script/1,2.
+High-level instructions are translated into low-level instructions and the result is printed to relup in the current working directory.